ADA Compliance for Websites – Fact or Fiction

 A “place of public accommodation” is ambiguous, and thus there is some debate about what constitutes this term other than the 12 examples described in the statute.
 This lack of specificity has resulted in three different legal approaches to whether or not a website can be considered “public accommodation.”

-Three Different Legal Approaches to ADA Website Compliance
+Three Different Legal Approaches to ADA Compliance for Websites

 – Others have ruled that if the website represents a physical establishment, such as a shop, the owner must adhere to the ADA.
 Home Depot and Target were both sued using this interpretation.